 Update Graphics Driver

 As discussed Before A missing or outdated device driver in your computer can cause your computer to have a black screen.
 Especial if the problem started after the Recent windows upgrade, Then may the Display driver is older, Corrupted, or not compatible with the current windows version.
 This causes you to need to update the Display driver with the latest version.

 Update Display Driver

-To Update the Current display Driver (Graphics Driver) to the latest version simply Visit the Device manufacturer’s website, ( if you have a laptop visit dell, HP, Lenovo, Asus, etc. for desktop user visit the Motherboard manufacturer or if you using External Graphic Card visit NVIDIA, AMD, Intel Etc. ) And download the latest available Display Driver and save it.
+To Update the Current display Driver (Graphics Driver) to the latest version simply Visit the Device manufacturer’s website, ( if you have a laptop visit Dell, HP, Lenovo, Asus, etc. for desktop users visit the Motherboard manufacturer or if you using External Graphic Card visit NVIDIA, AMD, Intel Etc. ) And download the latest available Display Driver and save it.